indiqusdocs/apiculus/docs/Subscribers/Compute/RHELInstances/ConfiguringAlerts.md

 ## Adding an Alert

-You can create or add alerts simply by clicking on the **Add Alert** button.
-The following screen will open up, and you can configure the alert using the on-screen input form.
+You can create or add alerts simply by clicking the **Add Alert** button.
+The following screen appears, and you can configure the alert using the on-screen input form.

 ![Configuring Alerts on Linux Instances](img/ConfiguringAlerts2.png)